Guatemala Country Profile

 - 78% of the farms use only 10% of the farmland

-- About half of the working population—some 2 million people—work in agriculture, making this declining sector the single largest employer in Guatemala.
+- 38% of the working population—some 1.7 million people—work in the declining sector of agriculture

 - The average number of years of completed education among the wealthiest 20% of Guatemalans (age 25-59) is 9.5 years, whereas among the poorest 20% it is only 1.3 years of schooling.
 The overall average is 4.9 years.

-- In elementary school, an average of 7.71% of students drop out each year, and an additional 14.86% are held back.
+- In elementary school, an average of 19% of students each year drop out of school or fail the grade and have to repeat it.

 - Only 38% of secondary school-aged students enroll in secondary school.
 This is the worst record in Latin America, which has an average enrollment rate of 69%.